Dubai Digital Nomad Guide

 Due to its luxurious shopping experiences, high-end services, numerous world-records and optimum location, it has become a world-known city.
 One of the things that makes Dubai special is that it is based on a population of around 85% foreign expatriates.
 However, the entire population is only made up of a population of 3.3 million residents.
 While this number is fairly small, the area of Dubai is not that big either with only 4,114 km 2.
 Because of its thriving business scene, many foreigners have made Dubai their homes making it a popular, multicultural destination.

 Not only is Dubai home to what used to be the tallest building in the world, but it is always striving to break records, create new experiences and make its tourists and residents experience a modern, rich culture around every corner.

-A Digital Nomad Guide to Dubai
+Dubai Digital Nomad Guide